Aug 17, 2026

 Jun 2, 2026

 Limitless now lets users propose and fund their own markets.
 A new user-guide page covers the flow end-to-end, and the Maker Rebates page has been updated alongside to reflect the current rebate eligibility surface.
-Documentation: User-Generated Markets | Maker RebatesAuthentication: UI Flow for Scoped API Tokens
+Documentation: User-Generated Markets | Maker RebatesAuthentication: UI flow for scoped API tokens

 The “Getting a Scoped API Token” section now documents the UI derivation flow (connect wallet, open the API token modal, derive) alongside the existing programmaticPOST /auth/api-tokens/derive path.
 Most builders should use the UI; the programmatic path is for fully automated partner integrations that need to mint tokens on behalf of end users.